 Management Response: Board Policy, 04.312, addresses all the requirements for semi-annual and Annual Financial Reports for submission to the schools.
 The District shall reinforce the guidelines within the policy.
-Booster groups will be communicated with regularly to receive the proper reports on a timely basis.
+Booster groups will be communicated with and reminded regularly by Athletic Directors/Principals/Bookkeepers, in order to receive the proper reports on a timely basis.